 12. Wayanad: In The God’s Own Country

 Wayanad is a famous forest reserve just across the border in Kerala.
 Filled with lush green forests, waterfalls, and historic sights, it is also the location of the heavily protected Silent Valley.
 You can ride through the Tholpetty Wildlife Sanctuary, or go trekking to one of the numerous peaks in the area.
-The wildlife sanctuary situated around Bangalore is spread over 344 sq kilometres and is famous for its jungle safaris and residents like elephants, panthers and tigers.
+The wildlife sanctuary situated around Bangalore is spread over 344 sq kilometres and is famous for its jungle safaris and residents like elephants, panthers, and tigers.
 Wayanad is also home to Asia’s second largest dam called the Banasura Sagar Dam.
-Don’t miss the pre-historic Edakkal Caves situated on the Ambukuthi Hill at a height of 1,200 meters.
+Don’t miss the pre-historic Edakkal Caves situated on Ambukuthi Hill at a height of 1,200 meters.
 With inscriptions and paintings, the caves are 22 ft wide and 96 ft long.

 Distance from Bangalore: 271 km

 Surrounded by the Erramala Hills and the Penna River, Gandikota is a village located in Andhra Pradesh.
 It is known for its magnificent 13th-century fort and the Gorge Viewpoint that looks over the Gandikota Gorge.
 The stunning gorge has an uncanny resemblance to the Grand Canyon in America and is an unusual destination for road trips from Bangalore.
 Located 15 km from Jammalamadugu in Kadapa District, Gandikota has a rich history.
 The gorge and the fort also have springs, lakes, Belum caves and temples with intricate carvings.